Does climate change mean I need to stop eating meat?

 - Reduce the need for chemical fertilisers

-As they graze, animals fertilise soils by spreading their manure across fields.
+As they graze, animals spread their manure across fields helping spread fertility across the farm.
 This ‘feeds’ nutrients to the plants and organisms in the soil, improving soil health.

 Without animals, most farmers rely on chemical fertilisers to feed their crops.
 These fertilisers are normally made from fossil fuels and can damage the soil.
 They’re bad news for climate too.
 When they react with oxygen, they produce nitrous oxide - a greenhouse gas that is 300 times worse for the climate than carbon dioxide!

 Grazing animals can limit these impacts.
 They recycle nutrients on the farm more effectively, without the need for chemical fertilisers.

 Recent research has modelled a future where sustainable farming can feed the world.

 It finds that Europe can feed a growing population a healthy, largely organic diet without relying on imported food.